timbru31/SilkSpawners/README.md

 *consumeEgg* (true) - Consume spawn eggs used to change spawners, or otherwise keep the egg in the player's inventory.

 *useReflection* (true) - Use reflection to get/set mob IDs, or otherwise use Bukkit's wrapper.
 Required for custom mobs.

-*useExtraMobs* (false) - Load custom mobs not normally recognized by Bukkit.
-The extra mobs must be specified in the 'creatures' section.
-Please note, SilkSpawners does not add any new mob types itself, but it is compatible with mobs added by other mods.

 *spawnEggOverride* (false) - Override CraftBukkit's spawn egg routine and allow you to spawn [any entity](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs) whatsoever by right-clicking the appropriate spawn eggs -- any entity is allowed, including